 Sometimes, the loved ones whose stories you cherish the most are themselves too elderly or fragile to organize a narrative.
-Their stories about a watch, a suitcase, or an old photograph can carry the legacy of a family.
+Their voices, telling stories about a watch, a suitcase, or an old photograph can carry the legacy of a family.
 Capturing their stories, just as they tell them, preserves the full richness of the moment.

 It turns out that some of the most powerful tips & tricks for using Ponga in your storytelling journey come from little-known shortcuts for working with your browser.
 This article is chock full of useful shortcuts you can use not only in Ponga but also in your everyday work in your browser.

 As part of Ponga's Zoomin' series in 2021, US Army Veteran, archivist, and photographer Amberly Russell, Preservation Services Manager at Permanent brought her unique set of skills to the challenge of talking to loved ones about their experiences in the armed services.

 We were thrilled to welcome Karen Ray of RememberingTheTime to our Zoomin' on Ponga series with “Tips & Techniques for Storytelling on Ponga.”
 Karen Ray brings her unique perspective on family storytelling to Ponga as a member herself.
 As our guest speaker, Karen talked about her process with fun interactive exercises and suggestions for ways you might use Ponga in different ways.